jsivamohan/Personal_Projects/ReadMe.txt

 A Maze Adventure game made in python where you explore through and maze and destroy mobs in order to get points and find your way to the next level.

 File Sharing website is a website developed with AWS that allows for users to view, upload, delete, search, and send files to other users.

+Class Schedule Web Scraper is a project in which I built a web scraper with python in order to collect information on the number of students in class and the time of the class in order to visualize how the population density of WashU changes over time.
+This data was then used to build a function to predict how many people are in each of the dining halls through the day.